NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Heat Pump: Backup Heating Autosizing Factor**

-The scaling factor applied to the auto-sizing methodology if Backup Type is 'integrated'.
+The capacity scaling factor applied to the auto-sizing methodology if Backup Type is 'integrated'.
 If not provided, 1.0 is used.
 If Backup Type is 'separate', use Heating System 2: Heating Autosizing Factor.

 - **Name:** ``heat_pump_backup_heating_autosizing_factor``
 - **Type:** ``Double``